dwslab/melt/2_matcher_development/4_non_java_matchers.md

 When you run `mvn clean install`, MELT will wrap a server around your matcher and put everything neatly in a docker container that you can share.
 In the `target` directory of your project, you will find a sharable docker container (file ending with `.tar.gz`).
 Others can then execute your matcher without installing any dependencies etc.

+### Wrapping as SEALS/HOBBIT Package
+You can also find an example project for [SEALS packaging](https://github.com/dwslab/melt/tree/master/examples/externalPythonMatcherSeals) as well as for [HOBBIT](https://github.com/dwslab/melt/tree/master/examples/externalPythonMatcherHobbit) packaging.